FerriLaura/market_pulse_project/README.md

 Correlation matrix is saved as outputs/sector_corr.csv

+The following files can be found in the outputs' folder:
+- summary_stats.csv -> the table represents the values of the mean, the variance and the volatility computed for each ticker selected for the analysis.
+- sector_summary.csv -> in this file we can find mean, variance, volatility and Sharpe ratio computed for each sector analyzed.
+- correlation_matrix.csv -> is the correlation matrix that includes all the tickers analyzed;
+- sector_corr.csv -> is the correlation matrix between the three sectors.

 ### 6. Visualization
 The visualization.py script turns the results into clear and interpretable charts:
-- a bar chart for mean returns compares sector performances;
+- mean return bar chart (sector_mean.png): compares average performance across sectors;
-- a bar chart of volatilities compares sector risk levels;
+- volatility bar chart (sector_volatility.png): shows relative sector risk;
+- Sharpe ratio bar chart (sector_sharpe.png): visualizes which sectors achieved the best risk-adjusted performance;
-- a heatmap of correlations visualizes how sectors move together.
+- Correlation heatmap (sector_corr_heatmap.png): highlights how strongly sectors move together.
 All plots are automatically saved as PNG files in the outputs/ folder.

 By combining automated data collection, statistical computation and visualization, the project provieds a complete picture of hoe different sectors perform and interact over time.

-## Conclusions
-the analysis compared three major U.S. stock market sectors: Technology, Energy and healthcare, over the past year, using three representatives companies from each.

-### Analysis of the sector performance
+## Interpretation of the sector's performance

 The **Technology** sector (represented by Apple, Microsoft and NVIDIA) showed the highest mean annual return among the three sectors.
 This confirms that technology stocks have been the main drivers of market growth in recent years, propelled by innovation in AI, software, and semiconductures.
 However, such strong returns come with higher exposure to investor sentiment and macroeconomic changes, which can amplify price movements.